codefresh-io/cap-docs.codefresh.io/_docs/runtime/hosted-runtime.md

 {:start="2"}
 1. Do the following:
   * In the Codefresh UI, go to [**Runtimes**](https://g.codefresh.io/2.0/account-settings/runtimes){:target="\_blank"}, and click **+ Add Runtimes**.
-  * Select **Hosted Runtime**.
+  * Select **Hosted Runtime** and click **Add**.
   >An account can be provisioned with a single hosted runtime.
-If you have already provisioned a hosted runtime for your account, the Hosted Runtime button notifies you of the same.
+If you have already provisioned a hosted runtime for your account, the Hosted Runtime option is disabled.
   * Continue from _step 3_.

+{% include
+image.html
+lightbox="true"
+file="/images/runtime/hosted-install-later.png"
+url="/images/runtime/hosted-install-later.png"
+alt="Install hosted runtime"
+caption="Install hosted runtime"
+max-width="40%"
+%}

 {:start="3"}
 1. When complete, to view the components for the hosted runtime, click **View Runtime**.